-Dampness, rot and infestation

-Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Condensation was evident in areas and increased ventilation would be advisable.

-Chimney stacks Repair category 2 Notes Defective and bossed rendered finishes evident requiring repair.
+Chimney stacks Repair category 2 Notes Evidence of weathered stonework and shallow mortar pointing evident and remedial works are required.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.